 Prefab Housing has come a long way since the early 20th century.
 Technological advancements have made Do-It-Yourself construction even easier.
 With all the possibilities for dwelling types and full customization, prefab homes are not the standard “house-in-a-box” as previously thought.

 What’s more, these building methods have only become more and more environmentally friendly; as they are designed with an emphasis on sustainability and making a small ecological footprint.

 Prefab homes like the one depicted in the 1920 silent film One Week are no more.
 The film chronicles the building of a prefab home whose instructions had been purposely tampered with; making the construction nearly impossible and resulting in various hijinks.
 Naturally, the film played a role in painting a negative picture of prefab homes but they returned to notoriety in the 1950s due to their price.

-All in all, current architectural advancements make prefab building just as common place as on-site building; and provides you with endless possibilities for your custom home.
+All in all, current architectural advancements make prefab building just as common as traditional construction.
+It provides you with endless possibilities for your custom home.